Tips on Buying Homeowner’s Insurance

 - Know the liability.
 Generally your homeowner’s insurance covers you for accidents that happen to other people on your property, including medical care, court costs, and awards by the court.
 However, there is usually an upper limit to the amount of coverage provided.
 Be sure that it’s sufficient if you have significant assets.

 Need a REALTOR?
-Kim Blanton with RE/MAX Elite is an experienced and Certified Residential Specialist.
+Kim Blanton with simpliHOM is an experienced and Certified Residential Specialist.